Finding the missing cause of headaches, dizziness, and facial pain

 After several months of chiropractic treatment, it was decided that I needed an MRI because I was “not getting anywhere.”
 The MRI results didn’t show any significant problems that would cause headaches.

-I suffered with pain for about a year and decided to see a neurosurgeon.
-After several years of different medication protocols, steroid injections, physical therapy, nerve blocks and facet blocks, the pain wasn’t getting any better, I was not responding to treatment.
+I suffered from pain for about a year and decided to see a neurosurgeon.
+After several years of different medication protocols, steroid injections, physical therapy, nerve blocks, and facet blocks, the pain wasn’t getting any better, I was not responding to treatment.

 I was referred to a pain management doctor and he tried more and different nerve blocks and stronger and more frequent medications with little to no help.

 With no other help, the doctor put me on antidepressants.
 I didn’t know I was addicted to my pain medications until they took me off of them

 By now it’s 2014 (six years into this health challenge) and I suffer from severe depression.
 This wreck from 2008 has changed my life in so many ways and I’m very upset that no one can help me.
 My husband could see the change in my state of mind and had the doctor put me on antidepressants.
 I was so mentally and physically exhausted.
 My doctors agreed to send me to a Headache Clinic in Chicago where I was immediately admitted into their hospital.

 I didn’t know I was addicted to my pain medications until they took me off of them.
 I went through a terrible detox.
 All I ever wanted was for the headache to stop but I didn’t realize how I was causing rebound headaches.
 I went years suffering before I started taking painkillers because of that reason.
 My hospital stays there were two weeks.
 I attended group meetings with others who also suffer from headaches.

 It’s not a migraine, stop telling me it is